 There are no DIY hard drive repair tricks out there that actually work reliably to recover data from a broken hard drive.
 Mainly because if there were, our engineers would use them to save on the operating costs of running a data recovery lab and make our services even less expensive!

-Computer components and machinery break down as they overheat—that’s common knowledge.
+Sure, computer components and machinery break down as they overheat—that’s common knowledge.
 Some supercomputers have used Freon refrigerant to dissipate heat, while a hardcore gamer may turn to liquid nitrogen to cool their gaming rig.
 The idea that excessive heat is bad for computer components is widely known.
 But not quite so widely known is that excessive cold, and in particular excessive and rapid temperature change is bad for your hard drive as well.
 Perhaps this is one reason why the hard drive freezer trick persists to this day.

 There are two general ideas that lead people to suggest the freezer trick.
 The first idea is that your hard drive’s problem has something to do with excess heat (perhaps a problem with the printed control board).
 A quick sojourn into your icebox and back out will cool it down and temporarily resuscitate it.

-You will hear people say that the freezer trick works.
+Sure, you will hear people say that the freezer trick works.
 You may even hear your local computer repair technicians swear by the hard drive freezer trick.
 But these people are playing a dangerous game with your data.

 With the exception of today’s state-of-the-art helium and nitrogen-filled high-capacity drives, hard disk drives all have a tiny breathing hole on their faceplate.
 This hole allows the air pressure both inside and outside the drive to equalize.
 The filter behind the breathing hole normally refuses to permit liquids.
 But it cannot disallow water in a gaseous form.
 If the air around (and inside) a hard drive is excessively humid, it can cause a catastrophic failure.
 This is actually a notable problem faced in many data centers.